Progressive activist slams Murphy for cutting off benefits for 400,000 jobless workers

 Activist Lisa McCormick said progressive Democrats should boycott the election rather than reward Wall Street millionaire Governor Phil Murphy, who approved $17 billion in new corporate welfare but refused to use his power to use New Jersey’s share of the $350 billion American Rescue Plan state and local fiscal relief fund to provide additional payments to unemployed workers whose benefits expired on September 6.

-“Rather than maintain the chain of money moving through the economy as New Jersey, Governor Phil Murphy decided to deny $265 million per week to working class families that would circulate that money very rapidly and contribute a healthy holiday sales season,” said McCormick, who had called on the Wall Street millionaire to use the money as President Joe Biden recommended.
+“Rather than maintain the chain of money moving through the economy as New Jersey, Governor Phil Murphy runs a risk of losing $265 million per week, which circulates very rapidly and has a multiplying effect,” said McCormick, who noted that the economic injury coincides with Labor Day.

 “Four federal unemployment compensation programs will end abruptly on September 4, although any weeks of payments that can be claimed prior to the expiration date may still be paid retroactively if a claimant is determined to be eligible for those weeks of benefits,” said McCormick.
 “Under current legislation, Federal Pandemic Unemployment Compensation (FPUC), Pandemic Extended Unemployment Compensation (PEUC), and Pandemic Unemployment Assistance (PUA) benefits can be paid through the week ending September 5, 2021, but after that, all of this assistance will be cut off on September 6, with no grace period.”